mojolicious/pg.js/README.md

 Tagged template literals are used everywhere to protect from SQL injection attacks and to make syntax highlighting easy.

+### Examples

+This distribution also contains a great example you can use for inspiration.
+The well-structured [blog](https://github.com/mojolicious/pg.js/tree/main/examples/blog) application will show you how to apply the MVC design pattern in practice.

 ### TypeScript

 TypeScript is fully supported, just pass along a type with your query.
 This works for all query methods.